canonical/basic-auth-service/README.md

     # ... other server config

-    # this location is protected by authentication
+    # this location is protected by basic-auth
     location /secret {
         auth_request /auth;
     }